USS Harry S. Truman (CVN 75) is currently in Norfolk Naval Shipyard for its Extended Carrier Incremental Availability (ECIA).

-210415-N-PA358-1008 PORTSMOUTH, Va.
-(April 15, 2021) Hospital Corpsman 3rd Class Charles Conners, left, from Carmel, Indiana, administers a COVID-19 vaccine to Information Systems Technician 1st Class Krystina Garcia, from San Antonio, on the forward mess decks aboard the Nimitz-class aircraft carrier USS Harry S. Truman (CVN 75).
+210415-N-XR893-0003 PORTSMOUTH, Va.
+(April 15, 2021) Aviation Boatswain's Mate (Handling) Airman Apprentice Taedan Pahiathomas, from Waianae, Hawaii, uses a needle gun to remove corrosion from a bulkhead in the hangar of the Nimitz-class aircraft carrier USS Harry S. Truman (CVN 75).
 Truman is currently in Norfolk Naval Shipyard for its Extended Carrier Incremental Availability (ECIA) period.
-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice T’ara Tripp)
+(U.S. Navy photo by Mass Communication Specialist Seaman Christopher Suarez)

 |Date Taken: